FredHutch/sas-transport/README.md

 -----------

 * Only XPORT V5 is supported.
-* The transport files must only have one data set per file.
+* The transport files must only have one dataset per file.
 * Only ASCII strings are supported (as required by the FDA).
 * Requires Java 8 or later.
 * Compressed files (CPORT) are not supported.